 The EIR/EIS addressed water quality impacts related to the approved FPASP in Section 3A.9, Hydrology and Water Quality.
+The Eagle Environmental Document and Backbone Infrastructure IS/MND also evaluated hydrology and water quality impacts in relation to the FPASP EIR/EIS analysis.
 As described in Impacts 3A.9-1 and 3A.9-3, the FPASP could result in significant impacts to water quality because of soil disturbance during construction and alteration of water flows over the site.
 Implementation of Mitigation Measures 3A.9-1 and 3A.9-3 would reduce the impacts to a less-than-significant level by requiring a project-specific stormwater water quality maintenance plan and water quality maintenance plan.

+The project would include off-site grading of Parcel 85A, adjacent roadways, utility improvements, and drainage features that include an outfall swale and HMB #8.
+The Eagle Environmental Document and Backbone Infrastructure IS/MND evaluated these improvements in relation to the FPASP EIR/EIS analysis.
 The project would continue to comply with mitigation requirements outlined in the adopted mitigation for the FPASP to reduce potential water quality impacts from grading and construction activities.
 No new significant impacts or substantially more severe impacts would occur.
 Therefore, the findings of the certified EIR/EIS remain valid and no further analysis is required.